redis-rb/redis-client/README.md

-# Redis::Client
+# RedisClient

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/redis/client`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+`redis-client` is a simple, low-level, client for Redis 6+.

-TODO: Delete this and the text above, and describe your gem
+Contrary to the `redis` gem, `redis-client` doesn't try to map all redis commands to Ruby constructs, it merely is a thin wrapper on top of the RESP3 protocol.

 ## Installation